 You can help in preparation for treating a chipped tooth.
 Save the chip, if you can!
 According to the Harvard Medical School, it might be sizeable enough that your dentist can apply adhesive to put it back into place.

 If the chip is bigger, then your best option might a crown — a manufactured tooth that fits over the one that got chipped.
 This will take a little bit of time, as it involves the dentist forming a mold of the tooth and fitting it in the space available.

 If the injury goes even deeper and exposes some of the interiors of the tooth, you’re potentially at risk of infection.
 This might delay the treatment for a few weeks so the dentist can see the extent of the damage.
 For more severe injuries, you might require a root canal.

 Dentistry has developed advanced techniques for treating a chipped tooth.
 If you have suffered an injury, contact us today.

-When accidents happen, Lovett Splendid Atascocita has the team to help with treating a chipped tooth.
+When accidents happen, Splendid Dental Atascocita has the team to help with treating a chipped tooth.
 Our professionals are skilled in emergency dentistry to handle chipped or broken teeth, supplemented by our cosmetic dentistry expertise in techniques such as dental bonding.
 We’ll put your smile back together.
-We also provide a full suite of general dentistry services, including professional teeth cleaning, fillings and sealants, and dental crowns and bridges.
+We also provide a full suite of general dentistry services, including professional teeth cleaning, fillings and sealants, dental crowns and bridges.
 Regular visits to the dentists can lower the risk of problems later in life.
 Contact us at 832.430.7652 for an appointment today.